 The project coordinator also reports related to the grant agreement and EC liaison.
-Interim reports are prepared by partners and WP leaders, and they report on the progress of the given WP and the use of resources.
-Progress reports are prepared by WP leaders and define the progress of WPs, including the updated risks and risk mitigation plans.
+Interim reports are prepared by partners and WP leaders, and they report on the progress of the given progress of WPs, including the updated risks and risk mitigation plans.
 Progress reports support the understanding of the project progress towards the project coordinator.
 Periodic reports are prepared by the PC and they summarise the status of project work, use of resources, highlights and possible deviations between actual and planned scenarios.